-Step 2:
+3.2 Geometric distortion removal

 In this step, the output of distorted images from step 1 serves as input for the unsupervised network.
 The goal of this section is to recover a latent distortion free image that has zero to no turbulence.
 This goal is achieved by utilizing two sub-networks, a grid deformer and Image generator, into the main neural network [Li et al].
 The grid deformer deforms a uniform sampled straight grid by estimating the distortion field of the captured frames and generates a deformed grid.
 The Image generator then receives the deformed grids as a parameter and maps it to the corresponding image frame.
 Once the image depicts a uniform grid then we see that a distortion free image has been created.